 PROGRAMS FOR ALL AGES

-PTA Healthy Minds Grant, Sponsored by New York Life Foundation and Allstate Foundation
+PTA Healthy Minds, Sponsored by The New York Life Foundation and The Allstate Foundation

-PTA Connected The Smart Talk Grant, Sponsored by Norton Lifelock
+PTA Connected The Smart Talk, Sponsored by Norton

-150 local PTAs will be awarded $1,000 in grant funding to facilitate PTA Connected The Smart Talk family conversations in their school communities.
+150 local PTAs will be awarded $1,000 in funding to facilitate PTA Connected The Smart Talk family conversations in their school communities.
 The Smart Talk is an interactive tool created by National PTA and Norton that walks families through a series of guided digital safety questions, then creates a personalized family agreement for how technology will be used at home.
-For this specific grant, your PTA must be willing to host a discussion that families and students participate in together about digital safety and The Smart Talk tool by March 31, 2023.
+For this specific grant, your PTA must be willing to host a discussion with families and students about digital safety and The Smart Talk tool by March 31, 2023.
 National PTA has developed resources to support this discussion.
-Learn more about the program.
+Learn more.

 PROGRAMS FOR ELEMENTARY SCHOOL

-35 grants in the amount of $1,000 will be awarded to local PTAs serving elementary schools.
-To successfully complete this grant, your PTA must be willing to run a hands-on Propelling Our World (Engineering Design Challenge) Program, utilizing National PTA’s Propelling Our World resources and ensure the engineering design challenge activities allow students and families to engage in the activities together to enhance positive family engagement.
+35 PTAs will each be awarded $1,000.
+To receive this funding, your PTA must be willing to host a hands-on National PTA Propelling Our World program (Engineering Design Challenge).
+PTAs that receive this funding will be required to use the program resources and ensure the engineering design challenge activities allow students and families to engage in the activities together to enhance positive family engagement.
 In addition, your PTA must be willing to educate families about STEM careers, including those careers involving skilled trades.
-Learn more about the program!
+Learn more.

-STEM + Families Science Festival Grant, Sponsored by Bayer
+STEM + Families Science Festival, Sponsored by Bayer

-25 local grants in the amount of $1,000 and up to 3 District/Council/Region (DCR) PTA grants in the amount of $5000 will be awarded.
-This specific grant is for local and DCR PTAs serving K-5th grade students and families that are located within a 55-mile radius of the following regions:
+25 local PTAs awarded $1,000 in funding and up to three District/Council/Region (DCR) PTAs awarded $5,000 in funding.
+This funding is specifically for local and DCR PTAs serving K-5th grade students and families that are located within a 55-mile radius of the following regions:

-To successfully complete this grant, your local PTA or DCR PTA must be willing to run a hands-on science festival program and/or distribute STEM kits curated by your PTA or DCR PTA, utilizing National PTA’s Science Festival resources and ensuring the science activities allow students and families to engage in the activities together to enhance positive family engagement.
-Learn more about the program here!
+To successfully complete this grant, your local PTA or DCR PTA must be willing to run a hands-on science festival program and/or distribute STEM kits curated by your PTA or DCR PTA, using National PTA’s Science Festival resources and ensuring the science activities allow students and families to engage in the activities together to enhance positive family engagement.
+Learn more.

 PROGRAMS FOR ELEMENTARY OR MIDDLE SCHOOL

-PTA Connected Be Internet Awesome Grant, Sponsored by Google + YouTube Kids
+PTA Connected Be Internet Awesome, Sponsored by Google + YouTube Kids

-50 local PTAs will be awarded grants of $1,000 each, sponsored by Google + YouTube Kids, to host an interactive Be Internet Awesome program where families engage with one another in meaningful conversations about raising children in an online world.
-Grant recipients must be willing to use the updated National PTA Be Internet Awesome resources (coming soon), and help parents create a shared understanding of what it means to Be Internet Smart, Alert, Strong, Kind and Brave.
-The Be Internet Awesome program will also introduce families to free tools, such as Family Link, to support healthy online habits and provide parents with ways to view their child’s online activity, manage their apps and set limits on screen time.
-Learn more about the program here!
+50 local PTAs will be awarded $1,000 in funding to host an interactive Be Internet Awesome program where families engage with one another in meaningful conversations about raising children in an online world.
+PTAs that receive this funding must be willing to use updated National PTA Be Internet Awesome resources (coming soon) and help parents create a shared understanding of what it means to Be Internet Smart, Alert, Strong, Kind and Brave.
+The Be Internet Awesome Program will also introduce families to free tools, such as Family Link, to support healthy online habits and provide parents with ways to view their child’s online activity, manage their apps and set limits on screen time.
+Learn more.

-Family Reading Experience Grant, Sponsored by Office Depot OfficeMax
+Family Reading Experience, Sponsored by Office Depot OfficeMax

-35 local PTAs will be awarded $1,000 in grant funding, sponsored by Office Depot OfficeMax, to implement the National PTA Family Reading Experience program to connect families with resources within their school communities.
+35 local PTAs will be awarded $1,000 in funding to implement the National PTA Family Reading Experience program, which connects families with reading resources within their school communities.
 The goal of the program is to help expand student access to books and diversify libraries at home, in school and in the community.
-The grant dollars must be used to implement this National PTA program.
-Learn more about the program!
+The funding must be used to implement this National PTA program.
+Learn more.

 PROGRAMS FOR MIDDLE OR HIGH SCHOOL

-Tobacco-Free Prevention Campaign Grant, Sponsored by The Campaign for Tobacco-Free Kids
+Tobacco-Free Prevention Campaign, Sponsored by The Campaign for Tobacco-Free Kids

 PROGRAMS FOR HIGH SCHOOL

-PTA Connected Create with Kindness Grant, Sponsored by TikTok
+PTA Connected Create with Kindness, Sponsored by TikTok

-40 local high school PTAs/PTSAs will be awarded a grant of $1,000 each, sponsored by TikTok, to host family-centered conversations within high school communities about digital kindness, safety and responsibility.
-Grant recipients will be required to organize and host a high school student panel, educate participants about digital kindness, safety, and responsibility and TikTok’s safety features, and facilitate interactive learning within participants.
-National PTA had developed resources to support PTAs executing this program.
-Learn more about the program here!
+40 local high school PTAs/PTSAs will each be awarded $1,000 in funding to host family-centered conversations within high school communities about digital kindness, safety and responsibility.
+PTAs/PTSAs that receive this funding will be required to organize and host a high school student panel, educate participants about digital kindness, safety and responsibility—as well as TikTok’s safety features—and facilitate interactive learning within participants.
+National PTA has developed resources to support this program.
+Learn more.

-30 local high school PTAs will be awarded a grant of $1,000 each, sponsored by Discord to facilitate meaningful discussion between teens and their caregivers about digital dilemmas, specifically related to community and belonging, that many people face.
-The Empowering Teens and Families to Build Belonging program helps families explore the use of technology as a communication and relationship tool while discussing ways to foster positive relationships and build belonging in our digital world.
-National PTA has developed resources to support PTAs/PTSAs serving High Schools in executing this program.
-Learn more about the program here!
+30 local high school PTAs will be awarded $1,000 in funding to facilitate meaningful discussions between teens and their caregivers about digital dilemmas, specifically related to community and belonging, that many people face.
+The program helps families explore the use of technology as a communication and relationship tool while discussing ways to foster positive relationships and build belonging in our digital world.
+National PTA has developed resources to support this program.
+Learn more.

-While we are pleased to be able to offer financial assistance, don't forget - you do not need a grant to run a National PTA program.
+While we are pleased to be able to offer financial assistance, don't forget - you do not need funding to run a National PTA program.
 Visit PTA.org/Programs to learn more about the amazing PTA Programs available to you!

-When you're logged in, to access the application, go to the left-hand menu under "My Applications" and click on "Needs Attention" or "Incomplete".
-Then, choose "Edit" to complete your application.
-(This will say "In Progress" or "Incomplete" in the left-hand menu after you've started work on it.)
+Did you know?
+You can start and save your application for completion before the deadline.
+When you're logged in, go to the left-hand menu under "My Applications" and click on "Needs Attention" or "Incomplete".
+Then, choose "Edit" to open your saved and incomplete applications.

 Have a question?
 Email Programs@PTA.org and be sure to include your PTA Name, State and Grant Program in the subject line so we can get back to you as quickly as possible.